Houthis order US, British nationals to leave Yemen

 ADEN: Yemen’s Houthi authorities have ordered US and British staff of the United Nations and Sanaa-based humanitarian organisations to leave the country within a month, a document and a Houthi official said on Wednesday.

-The decision follows the United States and Britain, with support from other nations, striking military targets of Houhti which has been launching attacks on commercial ships in the Red Sea that is says are linked to Israel.
+The decision follows strikes by the United States and Britain, with support from other nations, against military targets of the Iran-aligned group, which has been launching attacks on commercial ships in the Red Sea that is says are linked to Israel.

-The US government last week also returned Houthis to a list of terrorist groups as Washington tries to stem attacks on international shipping in the Red Sea.
-The Houthis have said their attacks are in solidarity with the Palestinians as Israel strikes Gaza.
+The US government last week also returned the Houthis to a list of terrorist groups as Washington tries to stem attacks on international shipping in the Red Sea.
+The Houthis have said their attacks are in solidarity with the Palestinians as Israel bombards Gaza.

 “The ministry ... would like to stress that you must inform officials and workers with US and British citizenships to prepare to leave the country within 30 days,” said a letter sent by the Houthi foreign ministry to the UN’s acting humanitarian coordinator in Yemen, Peter Hawkins.